Wei-Xia/aws-certification-resources/AWS Certified Solutions Architect - Associate/freeCodeCamp/README.md

 2. The bucket must have **versioning turned on**

 Only the bucket owner logged in as **Root User** can **DELETE** objects from bucket.

+## S3 - Cheat Sheet

+- **Simple Storage Service** (S3) Object-based storage.
+Store **unlimited** amount of data without worry of underlying storage infrastructure
+- S3 replicates data across at least 3 AZs to ensure 99.99% availability and 11' 9s of durability
+- Objects contain your data (they're like files)
+- Objects can be size anywhere from **0 Bytes** up to 5 Terabytes
+- Buckets contain objects.
+Buckets can also contain folders which can in turn can contain objects
+- When you upload a file to S3 successfully, you'll receive a HTTP 200 code
+- **Lifecycle Management** Objects can be moved between storage classes or objects can be deleted automatically based on a schedule
+- **Versioning** Objects are giving a Version ID.
+When new objects are uploaded the old objects are kept.
+You can access any object version.
+When you delete an object the previous object is restored.
+Once Versioning is turned on, it can not be turn off, only suspended.
+- **MFA Delete** enforce DELETE operations to require MFA token in order to delete an object.
+Must have versioning turned on to use.
+Can only turn on MFA Delete from the AWS CLI.
+Root Account is only allowed to delete object
+- All new buckets are **private by default**
+- Logging can be turned to on a bucket to log to track operations performed on object
+- **Access Control** is configured using **Bucket Policies** and **Access Control List (ACL)**
+- **Bucket Policies** are JSON documents which let you write complex control access
+- **ACLs** are the legacy method (not deprecated) where you grant access to objects and buckets with simple actions.
+- **Security in Transit** - Uploading files is done over SSL
+- **SSE** stands for Server Side Encryption.
+S3 has **3 options** for SSE
+- **SSE-AES** - S3 handles the key, uses AES-256 algorithm
+- **SSE-KMS** - Envelope encryption via AWS KMS and you manage the key
+- **SSE-C** - Customer provided key (you manage the keys)
+- **Client-Side Encryption** - You must encrypt your own files before uploading them to S3
+- **Cross Region Replication (CRR)** allows you to replicate files across regions for greater durability.
+You must have versioning turned on in the source and destination bucket.
+You can have CRR replicate to bucket in another AWS account
+- **Transfer Acceleration** provide faster and secure uploads from anywhere in the world.
+Data is uploaded via distinct url to an Edge Location.
+Data is then transported to your S3 bucket via AWS backbone network
+- **Presigned Urls** is a url generated via the AWS CLI and SDK.
+It provides temporary access to write or download object data.
+Presigned Urls are commonly used to access private objects.
+- S3 has **6 different** Storage Classes:
+  - **Standard**: Fast!
+99.99% Availability, 11 9's Durability.
+Replicated across at least three AZs.
+  - **Intelligent Tiering**: Use ML to analyze your object usage and determine the appropriate storage class.
+Data is moved to the most cost-effective access tier, without any performance impact or added overhead.
+  - **Standard Infrequently Accessed (IA)**: Still Fast!
+Cheaper if you access files less than once a month.
+Additional retrieval fee is applied.
+50% less than Standard (reduced availability).
+  - **One Zone IA**: Still fast!
+Objects only exist in one AZ.
+Availability is 99.5%, but cheaper than Standard IA by 20% less (Reduce durability).
+Data could get destroyed.
+A retrieval fee is applied.
+  - **Glacier**: For long term cold storage.
+Retrieval of data can take minutes to hours but the off is very cheap storage.
+  - **Glacier Deep Archive**: The lowest cost storage class.
+Data retrieval time is 12 hours.

+# Snowball

+## Introduction to Snowball

+- **Low Cost**: It cost thousands of dollars to transfer 100 TB over high speed internet.
+Snowball can reduce that costs by **1/5th**
+- **Speed**: It can take 100 TB over 100 days to transfer over high speed internet.
+Snowball can reduce that transfer time by **less than a week**
+- Snowball come in two sizes:
+  - **50 TB** (42 TB of usable space)
+  - **80 TB** (72 TB of usable space)

+### Snowball features and limitations

+- E-lnk display (shipping information)
+- Tamper and weather proof
+- Data is encrypted end-to-end (256-bit encryption)
+- Use Trusted Platform Module (TPM): a specialized chip on an endpoint device that stores RSA encryption keys specific to the host system for hardware authentication
+- For security purposes, data transfer must be completed within **90 days** of the Snowball being prepared
+- Snowball can **Import** and **Export** from S3

+## Snowball Edge

+Similar to Snowball but with more storage and with local processing

+- **Petabyte-scale** data transfer service
+- **Move data onto AWS** via physical briefcase computer
+- **More storage** and on-site **computer capabilities**
+- Snowball Edge come in two sizes:
+  - **100 TB** (42 TB of usable space)
+  - **100 TB Clustered** (45 TB per node)

+### Snowball features and limitations

+- LCD display (shipping information and other functionality)
+- Can undertake local processing and edge-computing workloads
+- Can use in a cluster in groups of 5 to 10 devices
+- Three options for device configurations
+  - storage optimized (24 vCPUs)
+  - compute optimized (54 vCPUs)
+  - GPU optimized (54 vCPUs)

+## Snowmobile

+a 45-foot long ruggedize shipping container, pulled by a semi-trailer truck.

+Transfer up to 100 PB per Snowmobile.

+AWS personnel will help you connect your network to the snowmobile and when data transfer is completed, they'll drive it back to AWS to import into S3 or Glacier.

+### Security Features

+- GPS Tracking
+- Alarm monitoring
+- 24/7 video surveillance
+- an escort security vehicle while in transit (optional)

+## Snowball - Cheat Sheet